My Client Received A Personal Injury Settlement, He Is On Medicaid, Does He Need A Special Needs Trust? – Begley Report

 SSI/Medicaid provides basic medical services such as doctors, hospitals, prescription drugs (basic medical services), but no long-term care (LTC).
 Generally, an individual receiving SSI also receives Medicaid.
 The applicant for SSI must be at least 65 years of age, blind or disabled.

 There is an income test.
-The maximum federal SSI benefit is $841 per month in 2022.
-After a $20 disregard, unearned income reduces the SSI payment dollar-for-dollar.
-This means if the individual’s outside unearned income more than $860 per month, he or she would not be eligible for SSI.
+The maximum federal SSI benefit is $914 per month in 2023.
+After a $20 disregard, unearned incomereduces the SSI payment dollar-for-dollar.
+This means that if the individual’s outside unearned income is more than $933 per month, he or she would not be eligible for SSI.
 For earned income there is an $85 disregard and then one-half of the earned income reduces SSI dollar-for-dollar.
 Income of the parent is deemed to a child under age 18.

 There is an asset limit of $2,000 for an SSI recipient.